akleroy/phangs_imaging_scripts/README.md

 creating these as an output of the last step of the pipeline (data product creation) based on the feathered cubes with some heavy processing.
 Then these are placed back in the clean mask directory and imaging gets rerun.
-This means that in principle imaging is an iterative process.
-In practice this mostly just takes one iteration.
+This means that imaging is an iterative process.
+In practice this mostly just takes one iteration: image without a clean mask, build a clean mask, then image again.

-I'll aim to add some testplot creation to show residuals and the current mask and check that in.

-DATA PRODUCT CREATION

-Right now data product creation occurs using an IDL pipeline.
-The latest version of this as of this writing is build_release_v0p6.
-But I'll revise this after revising the imaging part of the pipeline.
-So expect a new version soon, but this currently should run more or less fine once a few changed naming conventions are resolved.
+POST-PROCESSING

+After imaging, you have one of two options to process the cubes into a final form: either use the IDL script build_cubes.pro or use the (under development) CASA script process_cubes.py .
+Both apply primary beam corrections, convolve the data to have a round beam, feather the data with the single dish data, and export to a final cube.

+process_cubes.py works just like stage_imaging and image_data.
+The IDL
+side of the pipeline is better vetted, and works similarly.
+You just need to call build_cubes with the various switches flipped.

+I'll add more on this and on product creation as the pipeline approaches public release.